spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

     use ProjectsEvents;

     /*
-     * Here you can specify which event should trigger which method */ public $handlesEvents = [
+     * Here you can specify which event should trigger which method.
+     */
+    public $handlesEvents = [
         AccountCreated::class => 'onAccountCreated',